Find a Job and Post a Resume

 91.5 WBJC-FM / Baltimore / Classical

 Baltimore's full-time non-commercial classical music station.
 They also have specialty programming such as an opera show.
 WBJC has live (most of the time) DJs playing classical music programming, as well as some syndicated programs featuring internationally renowned orchestras, opera companies and chamber ensembles.
 They also have locally produced informational programs.
-WBJC comes in very well in Annapolis.
+WBJC comes in very well around Annapolis.

 Line